decant09/bokeh/README.md

 - For help creating a landing page and with the views.py and url.py code I referred to [DEV](https://dev.to/hmlon/creating-a-landing-page-in-django-20pg).
 - To get the comment count to display I referred to Nutan on [Medium](https://medium.com/@nutanbhogendrasharma/creating-a-comment-system-to-the-article-in-django-part-8-ba9d8067bb2).
 - To help create the user profile model I referred to [PythonTutorial](https://www.pythontutorial.net/django-tutorial/django-user-profile/)
-- How to add a dropdown in markdown on [DEV](https://dev.to/asyraf/how-to-add-dropdown-in-markdown-o78).
+- To learn how to add a dropdown in markdown I referred to [DEV](https://dev.to/asyraf/how-to-add-dropdown-in-markdown-o78).
-- I referred to Code Institute "I think therefore I blog" walkthrough material to help me complete this project.
+- I referred to the Code Institute "I think therefore I blog" walkthrough material to help me complete this project.
-- I referred to the Pic Pals project by fellow Code Institute student Jamie King on [GitHub](https://github.com/jkingportfolio/CI_PP4_Pic_Pals/tree/main) as inspiration for some of the features and layout of my website and for my README.
+- I referred to the Pic Pals project by fellow Code Institute student Jamie King on [GitHub](https://github.com/jkingportfolio/CI_PP4_Pic_Pals/tree/main) as inspiration for some of the features and layout of my website, and for my README.
-- The [Wade Williams](https://wadewilliams.com/software/generating-erd-for-django-applications/) blog helped me create the entity realtionship diagram.
+- The [Wade Williams](https://wadewilliams.com/software/generating-erd-for-django-applications/) blog helped me create the entity realtionship diagrams.
-- I referenced Alan Bushell's PP4 [La Cocina del Diablo](https://github.com/Alan-Bushell/la-cocina-del-diablo) README for help developing my own.
+- I referenced Alan Bushell's PP4 [La Cocina del Diablo](https://github.com/Alan-Bushell/la-cocina-del-diablo) README for help developing my own README.

 ### Acknowledgements
 - My Mentor Chris Quinn for continuous helpful feedback.